eficode-academy/istio-katas/00-setup-introduction.md

 > different graphs.
 Showing request distribution is something
 > we will be using often.
 Also ensure you are running the
 > `loop-query.sh` script to generate traffic.

+> :bulb: Use the `Legend` button to explain the different objects being shown.

 ![Graph Details](images/kiali-details.png)